 Wreck Diving in Key Largo with Sail Fish Scuba

-On 10 July, 1917 while in tow behind a tugboat, the City of Washington sadly ran aground right onto this beautiful reef system, slowly sank and was deemed a total loss.
+On the 10th of July in 1917 while in tow behind a tugboat, the City of Washington sadly ran aground right onto this beautiful reef system, slowly sank and was deemed a total loss.

 The City of Washington was built at Roach’s Shipyard in Chester, Pennsylvania, as a two-masted sailing vessel.
 She was launched in 1887 for use in passenger transport and the cargo trade between New York, Cuba, and Mexico.
 In 1889, she was refitted with a 2,750-horsepower steam engine which dramatically increased her speed.

 The City of Washington’s moment in history came the night of February 15, 1898.
 Because of deteriorating relations between the U.S. and Spain over the rebellion in Cuba, the USS Maine was moored in Havana Harbor to protect American interests.
 That night the Maine exploded.
 The City of Washington was moored close by and suffered damage to her awnings and deck houses by flying debris.
 Her crew assisted in the rescue of the Maine survivors.